profsmith89/ctps/_sources/chap01.md

 # Did open return EOF?
 If yes, quit.
 If no, go here.
 ```

+## Be open to change

-**Be open to change.** Take note of this simple change, and think about what we just did.
+Take note of this simple change, and think about what we just did.
 It is an example of making small adjustments to the logic of our originally conceived script so that what we are designing fits better with what's easy in our programming language.
 It is an example of stepping back to an earlier step in our problem-solving process.

 Be open to this.
 Playwrights, artists, engineers, and other designers do this all the time.
 They listen to the "backtalk" from their materials or, in the case of playwrights, from their actors.
 There are typically many ways to accomplish something, and it is often a Good Thing to listen and adjust your design accordingly.